 Prepayment meter debt

 Here are the main reasons why you might have debt that is stopping you switching from a prepayment meter to Direct Debit payment.

-- If you’ve just moved in to a new home, the previous resident could have built up debt on the meter.
-To avoid potentially being liable for someone else’s debt, you need to to contact the energy company currently supplying the home and let them know you have just moved in.
+- If you’ve just moved into a new home, the previous resident could have built up debt on the meter.
+To avoid potentially being liable for someone else’s debt, you need to contact the energy company currently supplying the home and let them know you have just moved in.

 - If you dipped into the emergency credit on a prepayment meter you will have built up daily standing charges for however long the emergency credit was in effect.

-- Your top up amounts have not been high enough to sufficiently cover both standing charges and your energy consumption.
-If this happens for long enough, those unpaid standing charges definitely start to build up.
+- Your top-up amounts have not been enough to sufficiently cover both standing charges and your energy consumption.
+If this happens for long enough, those unpaid standing charges start to build up.

-Be aware that if you owe money to your energy company, you might not be able to switch from prepayment to direct debit.
-However, if you owe less than £500 and have agreed on a payment plan to clear your debt, you should be able to switch without any problems.Can I switch if I owe my energy company money?
+Be aware that if you owe money to your energy supplier, it can stop you switching from a prepayment meter to Direct Debit payment.
+However, if you owe less than £500 and have agreed on a payment plan to clear your debt, you should be able to switch without any problems.[block:energy_distribution_content1]

 - EDF Energy won't do a credit check but, at the same time, will not change the meter if you owe more than £500.